Halloween can be scary for pets

-When dogs and cats are frightened they are more likely to run away from their homes, jump out of open windows or dart into traffic.
-Stressed pets can also behave out of character — even scratching or biting people, says Chortyk.
+The loud noises of fireworks, along with a constantly ringing doorbell and the presence of costumed strangers can cause animals to panic, putting both pets and people in danger.
+When dogs and cats are frightened, they are more likely to run away from their homes, jump out of open windows or dart into traffic.
+Stressed pets can also behave out of character, even biting or scratching people.

-Make sure your pet is wearing identification.
+Identification: Make sure your pet is wearing identification.
 Dogs and cats may try to run away if they feel threatened.
-Clear, current identification is your best chance to have them returned to you
+Clear, current identification is your best chance to have them returned to you.
+Ensuring your pet also has permanent ID, such as a microchip registered with the BC Pet Registry, helps as well.

-Candy can lead to health problems such as diabetes or obesity, and chocolate is especially dangerous because it contains theobromine, which is toxic to dogs and cats.
-Keep treats well away from your pets.
+Candy is for people: Candy can lead to health problems such as diabetes or obesity, and chocolate is especially dangerous because it contains theobromine, which is toxic to dogs and cats.
+Keep human treats well away from your pets and give them pet-safe treats instead.